 This normally comic

-of the cuckold husband is sudden and totally
+of the cuckold husband is sudden and totally unexpected

 here, as is the compassionate treatment it receives, for

 Aniello knows his wife's tragedy.

 One might accept this

 tale with fatalist resignation to the fact that in the

-it, as do Neapolitans, as a
+it, as do Neapolitans, as a proclamation of the message

 that in sorrow there is still joy, and in death, life

 To some, its reedy and strident discords are a rallying cry heard o'er the din of even the fiercest battle.
 To others, it sounds like hell—quite literally, for according to popular legend hereabouts, it is the instrument closest to the devil's heart, if one may at all attribute such a goody-goody organ to the Big Bad One.
 It is the instrument played at secret times and secret places during the "tregenda magica", the Witches' Sabbath.
 To yet others, undoubtedly those with no ear for tradition or the supernatural, it is the sweetest music this side of an aerobics class for asthmatic mynah birds.